Gougemyriad642/apologyhub/SETUP.md

 # Setup Guide - ApologyHub Platform

-This guide provides detailed instructions for setting up the I'm Sorry anonymous apology platform on your local machine or server.
+This guide provides detailed instructions for setting up the ApologyHub anonymous apology platform on your local machine or server.

 ## Table of Contents